John MacLeod (solicitor)

-Life
+Early life

 MacLeod was born at Inveraray, Argyll, the son of John Macleod, prison governor of Inveraray Jail and his wife, Mary Mctavish of Tobermory.
+His sister Phoebe married George Whigham (died 1909), who later became his business partner.
+Phoebe died at Woodbine Cottage in Colinton in 1925 and is buried with John in Warriston Cemetery.

 He studied law at the University of Edinburgh and qualified as a solicitor in 1895.

+Career

 He practised as a partner in Whigham & MacLeod at 25 Albany Street and lived in a large Georgian townhouse at 72 Great King Street.

 He served as a member of Edinburgh City Council from 1905 to 1919, representing Canongate Ward, and was City Treasurer from 1912 to 1914.
 In 1916 he succeeded Sir Robert Kirk Inches as Lord Provost.

 From 1925 until his death he was chairman of the Scottish Life Assurance Company.

 He served as Food Commissioner for Scotland from 1920 to 1921 and was a member of the Royal Commission on Food Prices in 1924-1925.
 He was also chairman of the Consumers' Committees for both Scotland and Great Britain and from 1924 to 1929 served as chairman of the Jute Trade Board for Great Britain.
 He was chairman of the General Nursing Council for Scotland from 1921 until his death.

 Having already been knighted, MacLeod was appointed Knight Grand Cross of the Order of the British Empire (GBE) in the 1920 Birthday Honours for his services as Lord Provost of Edinburgh during the First World War.

 From 1933 to 1944 Sir John served as the tenth president of the Cockburn Association, the influential Edinburgh conservation organisation that was founded in 1875.